A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

 \subsection{Numerical considerations}

-In practice, homotopy continuation methods are generally implemented as numerical algorithms.
-Consequently, the sets $\tilde{X}_{k}$ in \Cref{alg:unmixed stratified} are only numerical approximations of the zeros in question, and therefore, the condition that $F^{(n-k)}(\boldx) = \boldzero$, in \cref{line: regular filter}, and the rank conditions in \cref{line: regular filter,line: sample set} must be replaced by numerically well posed conditions.
+In practice, homotopy continuation methods are generally implemented numerically, and the sets $\tilde{X}_{k}$ in \Cref{alg:unmixed stratified} are only numerical approximations of the zeros in question.
+Therefore, the condition that $F^{(n-k)}(\boldx) = \boldzero$, in \cref{line: sample set}, and the rank conditions in \cref{line: regular filter,line: sample set} must be replaced by numerically well-posed conditions.

 For example, the condition $F^{(n-k)}(\boldx) = \boldzero$ may be replaced by the numerically meaningful backward error condition that $F^{(n-k)}_\epsilon(\boldx) = \boldzero$ for some threshold $\epsilon > 0$ and Laurent system $F^{(n-k)}_\epsilon$ with the same support such that $\| F^{(n-k)}_\epsilon - F^{(n-k)} \| < \epsilon$.